 </script>

-In the code above, we create a component that displays a header containing a string and a dynamic name variable, which can be passed into the component by a parent component.
-We also display a button that changes its label when clicked by having its click event handled by a handleClick method.
+This code creates a component that displays a header containing a dynamic text variable.
+This variable can be passed into the component by a parent component.
+It also displays a button that changes its label when clicked, using the click event handled by a handleClick method.

-Let’s make use of this component in our application by placing it in our application’s homepage.
-Open the src/App.svelte file and replace the entire contents with the code snippet below:
+To test the new component, place it in your application’s homepage.
+Open the src/routes/+page.svelte file and replace the entire contents with this code snippet:

 <script>